Tyler Stephenson Player Props: Reds vs. Phillies

 Tyler Stephenson At The Plate

+- Stephenson leads Cincinnati with a slugging percentage of .356, fueled by two extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 62nd, his on-base percentage ranks 46th, and he is 150th in the league in slugging.
+- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 46th and he is 142nd in slugging.

-- In 81.8% of his 11 games this season, Stephenson has picked up at least one hit.
-He's also had three multi-hit games.
+- Stephenson has picked up a hit in 83.3% of his 12 games this season, with multiple hits in 33.3% of them.

-- In 11 games played this year, he has not hit a long ball.
+- He has not hit a home run in his 12 games this year.

-- Stephenson has driven in a run in five games this year (45.5%), including one multiple-RBI game.
+- Stephenson has driven in a run in six games this year (50.0%), including one multiple-RBI game.

-- He has scored at least once four times this season (36.4%), including one multi-run game.
+- In four of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.